CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

         You can either disable authentication for local addresses within Sonarr (if using TCM locally), or just ignore this.

-4. TCM will now query your selected connection for all Series that match that name. _Better Call Saul_ should be the first result.
-There are now two ways to add this to TCM:
+4. TCM will now query your selected connection for all Series which match that name. _Better Call Saul_ should be the first result.
+Before you click anything, you may select any media server libraries you want associated with this Series.

-    1. Click the Series search result - this launches a popup dialog where you can assign any libraries or Templates to the Series, as well as search for any existing Blueprints.

-    2. Click the <span class="example md-button">+ Quick-Add</span> button on
-    the right of the result.
-This adds the Series to TCM using the last-selected library and Template settings.
-This makes it easy to quickly add multiple Series in succession.

-5. Click the search result (option 1 above).
-If you'd like, assign the appropriate media server library from the dropdown (if available).
-At the bottom of the dialog, click the <span class="example md-button">:octicons-search-16:
-Search for Blueprints</span> button.
-If you like the look of any these, you can import them (and the Series) here.
-Otherwise, click
+    !!! example "Example Libraries"

+        If I had _Better Call Saul_ in a server under two libraries, then I could select either or both libraries in the dropdown so that TCM knows to load Cards into those libraries.

+        If I did not have _Better Call Saul_ in any of my servers, then I can leave this blank.
+This can always be changed later.

+5. Click the search result and TCM will begin processing it.
+While you are on this page, scroll down to `Browse Blueprints` section at the bottom of the page.

+6. Type _Better Call Saul_ in the Blueprint search field and click
-<span class="example md-button">Add +</span>.
+<span class="example md-button">Browse Blueprints</span>.
+TCM will display all
+available Blueprints for this Series - at the time of writing, there are 3.
+For the purposes of this tutorial we will _not_ be importing these, instead we'll be customizing the Cards ourselves.
+But keep in mind this is _one way_ to find Blueprints.

     ??? question "What are Blueprints?"